Diversifying cover crops to sequester carbon in agricultural soil

 Funding: The Graham Sustainability Institute’s Carbon Neutrality Acceleration Program

 Particulate organic matter (POM) is a fraction of SOM that releases nutrients through microbial decomposition, while mineral-associated organic matter (MAOM) accumulates through plant-microbe interactions and is associated with long-term carbon storage.
-We hypothesize that a legume-grass cover crop mixture will build both fractions due to complementary plant traits, but it is unknown how real-world variability in soil properties and microbial communities moderates the impact of cover crop mixtures on soil C storage.
+We hypothesized that a legume-grass cover crop mixture would build both fractions due to complementary plant traits, but did not know how real-world variability in soil properties and microbial communities would moderate the impact of cover crop mixtures on soil C storage.
+To understand this relationship we used a stable isotope tracer to track the transfer of carbon from cover crops to microbial biomass and these two distinct SOM fractions in soils collected from working farms across Michigan.